-- Hiking shoes: We wore low-rise hiking shoes and were fine.
+- Hiking shoes: We wore low-rise Vasque hiking shoes (his and hers) and were fine.
 Other people wore light trainers, however some mid-ankle support is useful because of the pitch of the terrain.

 - 1 set of evening clothes for post-shower and sleep: T-shirt, long pants (or pajama bottoms), socks.
 To ensure these remain dry, pack them in a plastic bag or other impermeable container inside your backpack.